 DO YOU WORK WITH OTHER PROVIDERS OF HEALTHCARE?

-At the South Louisiana Hypnosis Clinic, we value the therapeutic relationship other professionals have with their clients.
+At South Louisiana Hypnosis, we value the therapeutic relationship other professionals have with their clients.
 We work with other professionals collaboratively to help resolve specific issues.
 We do not offer services that are a substitute for medical, chiropractic, dental or psychological care, instead preferring to work collaboratively with those who refer to us, and we refer clients who need additional care beyond our scope of practice to other licensed professionals.